Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Simulation

-The expected trajectory is a circle with the radius $R = 50 \text{m}$, and the control objective is to maximize the vehicle speed, while maintaining small tracking error and ensuring that the vehicle state stays within the stability region.
+To evaluate the performance of the CADP algorithm, we choose the vehicle lateral and longitudinal control in the path-tracking task as an example.
+It is a nonlinear and nonaffine system control problem with state constraints \cite{li2020predictive}.
+The control objective is to maximize the vehicle speed, while maintaining a small tracking error and ensuring that the vehicle stays within the stability region.
 The system states and control inputs of this problem are listed in Table \ref{tab.state}, and the vehicle parameters are listed in Table \ref{tab.parameters}.
+In keeping with other studies \cite{li2020predictive,li2017sharecontrol,kong2015kinematic}, we assume the states in Table \ref{tab.state} are observable.
 Note that the system frequency used for simulation is different from the sampling frequency $f$.
-The vehicle is controlled by a saturating actuator, where $\delta \in [-0.35, 0.35]$ and $a_x\in [-2.5, 2.5]$.
-The vehicle dynamics are:
+The vehicle is controlled by a saturated actuator, where $\dot{\xi} \in [-0.35, 0.35]$ and $\dot{a}\in [-2, 2]$.
+According to the continuous-time vehicle dynamics given in \cite{li2020predictive,li2017sharecontrol,kong2015kinematic}, the corresponding discrete-time dynamics can be obtained using forward Euler methods \cite{li2017sharecontrol,kong2015kinematic}, which can be described by:

-where $F_{yf}$ and $F_{yr}$ are the lateral tire forces of the front and rear tires respectively \cite{kong2015kinematic}.
-The lateral tire forces are usually approximated according to the Fiala tire model:
+where $F_{y\rm{f}}$ and $F_{y\rm{r}}$ are the lateral tire forces of the front and rear tires respectively.
+The lateral tire forces are approximated according to the Fiala tire model:

-where $\alpha_\#$ is the tire slip angle, $F_z\#$ is the tire load, $\mu_\#$ is the lateral friction coefficient, and the subscript $\# \in \{f,r\}$ represents the front or rear tires.
+where $\alpha_{\dagger}$ is the tire slip angle, $F_{z\dagger}$ is the tire load, $\mu_{\dagger}$ is the lateral friction coefficient, and the subscript $\dagger \in \{\rm{f},\rm{r}\}$ represents the front or rear tires.
 The slip angles can be calculated from the geometric relationship between the front/rear axle and the center of gravity (CG):

-The notation $\alpha_{\text{max},\#}$ represents the tire slip angle when the tire fully-sliding behavior occurs, calculated as:
+Let $\alpha_{\text{max},\dagger}$ represent the tire slip angle when the tire fully-sliding behavior occurs, calculated as:

 Assuming that the rolling resistance is negligible, the lateral friction coefficient of the front/rear wheel is: